Avoiding Fingerlings Baby Monkeys Rip Offs

 Fingerlings are cute little interactive monkeys that fit in the palm of your kid’s hand.
 They can cling to a finger, hang by their tails, and they respond to voice and motion.
 If you have more than one, you can clap your hands to make them sing in unison.

-Fingerlings Baby Monkeys come in six colors, each with their own names -- Bella, Mia, Zoe, Finn, Sophie, and Boris, and at $14.99 they're shocking affordable for holiday must-haves.
-Amazon has an exclusive pink glitter version named Rose for $17.99, and Toys R Us has their own baby unicorn version named Gigi.
-We're also on the lookout for a Fingerling Sloth that Wowwee is set to announce soon.
+Fingerlings Baby Monkeys come in six colors, each with their own names – Bella, Mia, Zoe, Finn, Sophie, and Boris, and at $14.99 they’re shocking affordable for holiday must-haves.
+Amazon has an exclusive pink glitter version named Rose for $17.99.
+We’re also on the lookout for a Fingerling Sloth that Wowwee is set to announce soon.
 (Interactive Sloth!
 What a world!)

-Separately from the unicorn, the sloth, and the troop monkeys, you can kit them out with play sets like monkey bars, a jungle gym, and a see-saw.
+Separately from the sloth and the troop monkeys, you can kit them out with play sets like monkey bars, a jungle gym, and a see-saw.

 Yes, this is what your kids are absolutely desperate to get their hands on.
 So with such limited inventory available, how can you be sure you’re getting the right thing at the right price?
 We have a few easy tips for that.